 So poor forts, though they will have been used for this after.
 But we need to look elsewhere to understand what these structures might have meant for the people who built them.
 Considering Place and Culture gives us a gateway to their World, for it is hard not to see a halo of flame and smoke from the burning as a primary purpose and a sacred rite, with the drama of fire, water, mountain, island and heaven playing out before sea lochs ringed with Iron Age tribes.

 For these structures sit in extraordinary relation to their landscape.
 Out from Lochs Ailort and Moidart, past the islands to the horizon beyond, springs a big axis.
 It crosses the low, concave horizon of the island of Eigg, then across the Sound of Rum and through the deep cleft between the great mountain ridges of the Rum Cullin, before disappearing west over the lonely, conical Cullin called Trallval – hill of the Trolls, in Norse.
-On the first of May, at Beltane – the Celtic Fire Festival and one of the primary days of their year – the sun sets into the cone, the whole like some great, celestial conception ritual, as a huge, landscape version of their own predecessors’ caves, chambered cairns and great stone circles.
+Around the first of May - so around Beltane, the Celtic Fire Festival and one of the primary days of their year – the sun sets into the cone, the whole like some great, celestial conception ritual, as a huge, landscape version of their own predecessors’ caves, chambered cairns and great stone circles.

 Beltane Sunset over Trallval, with the rock of Eilean à Ghaill and its vitrified fort in the middle-distance.
 Image credit: Alasdair Gray.